 /etc/), provision a database, start or stop services, and the like.

 UBOS fully automates app management at virtual hosts.
 You can run, say, five different instances of Wordpress with different plugins and themes at five different hostnames on the same computer, or even at the same hostname (e.g. example.com/blog1, example.com/blog2 etc.).
 You can deploy all of them individually or at the same time with a single command.

 UBOS can specify your own SSL/TLS certificates for your site, or also automatically obtain certificates from Letsencrypt.org.

 UBOS pre-installs and pre-configures networking and other infrastructure, so it is ready to be used as soon as it has booted.
 For example, not only does UBOS boot as a dhcp client, but also runs a web server with a default web application behind a preconfigured firewall.
 This allows the user to use UBOS immediately, with little to no systems configuration.

 On other distros, this is an open-ended manual process requiring substantial systems administration knowledge and even more patience.

-Systems that have two Ethernet interfaces can be turned into a home router/gateway with a single command.
-In this "gateway" configuration, UBOS automatically sets up network masquerading, a firewall, a local DNS and DHCP server.
+Systems that have two or more Ethernet interfaces can be turned into a home router/gateway with a single command.
+In this “gateway” configuration, UBOS automatically sets up network masquerading, a firewall, a local DNS and DHCP server.